tramhao/termusic/README.md

 However, as this is a minimalistic program, you don't need to edit the configuration file and everything can be set from the app.

 ## TODO
-- [ ] key editor.
+- [x] key editor.
-- [ ] symphonia backend.
+- [x] symphonia backend.
-- [ ] don't close search box when searching inside library.
+- [x] don't close search box when searching inside library.
+- [ ] Better interface to adjust timestamp of lyric.
+- [ ] Database?.

 ## Thanks